|

 “One more round on the drag device

-By Zack Smith appearing
+issue" by Zack Smith

 in the July/August 2002 issue of Good Old Boat.